nik-tghtfl/nik-tghtfl.github.io/README.md

 ## 🙌 Acknowledgements

-Thanks to the AI Beavers Hackathon Hamburg organizers and mentors for creating an environment that encourages building bold, opinionated products.
+A resounding Dankeschön to the AI Beavers Hackathon Hamburg organizers and sponsors for this event!